AceDataCloud/FluxAPI/docs/flux_tasks_api_integration_guide.md

 ### Response Example

-Upon a successful request, the API will return the detailed information of the image task.
+Upon successful request, the API will return the detailed information of the image task.
 For example:

 ```json
 {